 Nature of conversion feature Is the conversion feature an equity component?
 Conversion ratio changes from one exercise date to another on a predetermined basis - the conversion ratio is adjusted on different dates by an amount that is predetermined at inception.
 Yes.
 This is a point of interpretation.
 In our view it is reasonable to regard a conversion feature as meeting the 'fixed for fixed' test if the conversion ratio changes only with time, but is fixed and predetermined (ie known in advance) at any point in time.
 Conversion ratio changes upon a share split or bonus issue - the conversion ratio is expressed as a fixed number of shares but is increased proportionately if the issuer sub-divides its shares or issues new shares without consideration (bonus shares).
 Yes.
 The effect of a proportionate adjustment in these circumstances is to preserve the rights of the bondholders relative to other equity shareholders.
 Conversion ratio changes upon a rights issue - a convertible bond provides for a change to the conversion ratio upon a rights issue.
 Possibly.
-A rights issue can be analysed into: • a bonus issue of "free" ordinary shares; and • an issue of new shares at market price.
-An adjustment for the bonus issue component of a rights issue does not in our view breach the fixed for fixed requirement.
-An adjustment that alters the conversion terms based on changes in the market price (ie the second element) does not comply with the fixed for fixed requirement.
+A rights issue can be analysed into: a bonus issue of "free" ordinary shares an issue of new shares at market price.
+An adjustment for the bonus issue component of a rights issue does not in our view breach the fixed for fixed test.
+An adjustment that alters the conversion terms based on changes in the market price (ie the second element) does not comply with the fixed for fixed test.
+Conversion ratio changes upon a dividend payment - convertible bond contains a clause that adjusts the conversion ratio or price if the issuer pays dividends to existing shareholders.
+Probably.
+If no dividends were expected to be payable on the underlying shares at the time of setting the conversion price, then clauses which adjust the conversion ratio to take account of subsequent dividend payments can generally be considered anti-dilutive and therefore consistent with the fixed for fixed test.
+This is on the basis that the subsequent adjustments to the conversion ratio were maintaining the relative rights of the convertible bondholder and the existing shareholders.
+A similar logic would apply if a specified level of dividends were anticipated at the time of setting the conversion price - a special dividend in excess of that specified level of dividends, which is in effect a return of excess capital, would not breach the fixed for fixed test as it would be maintaining relative rights.
+Adjustments that take place for dividends that were anticipated at the time of setting the conversion price are likely to fail the fixed for fixed test, however, as they would benefit the convertible bondholder to the detriment of the existing ordinary shareholders.
+Such situations are likely to be relatively rare however.